 Bit Description 63:00 PRP Entry 1 (PRP1): If CDW11.PC is set to '1', then this field specifies a 64-bit base memory address pointer of the Submission Queue that is physically contiguous and is memory page aligned (based on the value in CC.MPS).
 If CDW11.PC is cleared to '0', then this field specifies a PRP List pointer that describes the list of pages that constitute the Submission Queue and is memory page aligned (based on the value in CC.MPS).
 In both cases, the PRP Entry shall have an offset of 0h.
 In a non-contiguous Submission Queue, each PRP Entry in the PRP List shall have an offset of 0h.
+If there is a PRP Entry with a non-zero offset, then the controller should return an error of PRP Offset Invalid.

-Figure 51: Create I/O Submission Queue - PRP Entry 1
+Figure 54: Create I/O Submission Queue - PRP Entry 1